 If you want to learn how to become an independent auto damage appraiser… read on.

-If you want more information on the pay and salary of an auto damage appraiser, you can read this article or listen to the podcast I did called The Independent Truth Behind An Auto Damage Appraiser Salary.
+If you want more information on the average auto damage appraiser salary, you can read this article or listen to the podcast I did called The Independent Truth Behind An Auto Damage Appraiser Salary.

 In my book, Independent Adjuster’s Playbook, I walk readers through a proven roadmap called the Auto Adjuster’s Path, which has three phases to becoming a successful independent adjuster or appraiser.
 The first phase combined crafting your skill and creating your business into a single Phase called “Create Your Business.”
 I am going to insert an excerpt from that book here.